linea-it/pzserver/docs/source/index.rst

 Welcome to Photo-z Server Library's documentation!
 ==================================================

-The Photo-z Server Library is a Python package to support the Photo-z Server users to access data and metadata via command-line.
+The Photo-z Server Library is a Python package to support the Photo-z Server users to access data and metadata via Python code.

 .. toctree::